IEEE.org

 E. CLASSROOM OR INTERNAL TRAINING USE

-An author is expressly permitted to post any portion of the accepted version of his/her own IEEE-copyrighted articles on the author’s personal web site or the servers of the author’s institution or company in connection with the author’s teaching, training, or work responsibilities, provided that the appropriate copyright, credit, and reuse notice from 8.1.9.B (above) appears prominently with the posted material.
+An author is expressly permitted to post any portion of the accepted version of his/her own IEEE-copyrighted articles on the author’s personal Web site or the servers of the author’s institution or company in connection with the author’s teaching, training, or work responsibilities, provided that the appropriate copyright, credit, and reuse notice from 8.1.9.B (above) appears prominently with the posted material.
 Examples of permitted uses are lecture materials, course packs, e-reserves, conference presentations, or in-house training courses.

 F. COLLECTED WORKS

-IEEE organizational units wishing to place previously published collected works, such as Transactions, Journals, Magazines, conference proceedings/digests or collections of published papers on their web sites for limited-time promotional purposes must request permission from the IEEE Intellectual Property Rights Office.
+IEEE organizational units wishing to place previously published collected works, such as Transactions, Journals, Magazines, conference proceedings/digests or collections of published articles, on their Web sites for limited-time promotional purposes must request permission from the IEEE Intellectual Property Rights Office.
 Such permission will be contingent upon the placement of prominently displayed copyright and reuse notices.
 Another condition in granting permission will be that the posted collected work includes a monitoring mechanism (e.g., simple password protection) for authorizing access to the material.

 G. THIRD-PARTY RIGHTS TO REUSE IEEE-COPYRIGHTED MATERIAL